cysioo/FileGenerator/README.md

 * _FileName_ - the name of the result file.
 Default: "generated.txt"
 * _RepeatRate_ - Applies to words and randomInt.
 This setting will make it so that some random string will get repeated once per StringRepeatRate on avarage (the higher the number the less often it will repeat).
 E.g. if you set it to 100 then you should expect 2 strings in in every 100 to be the same.
 Setting it to 1 means it will repeat all the time.
 0 and below is invalid.

+**Words**
+There is a file **words_alpha.txt** (taken from https://github.com/dwyl/english-words) that I have included in the app.
+If you want your own set of words, just open it and replace them.

 ## Line Template:
 You can use just text or special tokens.
 Tokens are surrounded with double curly braces: {{token}}.
 You can combine these to e.g. create columns for a CSV file.
 You can arrange the randomInt token so that it resembles a date or a decimal number (see Example 2).